robertpeteuil/auto-host-config/README.md

 **Playbooks**
 - `main.yml` - the primary method of execution.
 It prompts for the target host password and executes all three roles (described below).
-- `main-sudo.yml` - this is only for users who have configured the host for Ansible use (by running main.yml with ssh_pub_key_path pointing to their SSH certificate, and set_pwless_sudo set to True).
 - `mac-fixes-only.yml` - for users who only want to apply the hardware adjustments for Linux on a notebook or Mac.

 **Roles**